scalaz/scalaz-plugin/README.md

  * [x] Orphan instance checker.
 [Some](plugin/src/test/files/neg/orphan_definitions.scala) [examples](plugin/src/test/files/neg/eq_contramap.scala).
  * [x] [Polymorphic function optimization](doc/PolymorphicFunctionOptimization.md).

-See [test/files](plugin/src/test/files) for examples.
+See [test/files](plugin/src/test/files) for more examples.
 We would like to get a lot more things done eventually, see open Issues.

 ---